etm/daemonite/README.md

 Everything inside the #new block is executed once.
 Everything inside the #run block is executed periodically.
-So make sure to include sleep to not bog down your CPU. #loop! finally starts a periodical loop.
+So make sure to include sleep to not bog down your CPU.
+Or not - listen to network connections. #loop! finally starts the contents of #run sequentially.

 In order to override options, or provide your own options at start: